toashd/go.space/README.md

 #### Some thoughts about go packages and how to structure go apps in general

-While there are different opinions and many ways to structure go code and apps, respectively, go.space is first and foremost one way and possible answer achieving this task and intended for small and kind of internal go projects.
+While there are different opinions and many ways to structure go code and apps, respectively, go.space is just one approach to achieve this task and mainly intended for small and kind of internal go projects.

 At the end of the day, structuring your go project heavily depends on the nature of your "custom package and/or packages" used within the project.